spiffe/spiffe.io/content/spire/getting-started-k8s.md

 ## Section 2: Configure Kubernetes Namespace for SPIRE Components {#section-2}

-Follow these steps to configure the **spire** namespace in which this tutorial deploys the SPIRE Server and SPIRE Agent.
+Follow these steps to configure the **spire** namespace in which SPIRE Server and SPIRE Agent are deployed.

 1. Create the namespace: